apache/phoenix-site/site/source/src/site/markdown/joins.md

     CREATE INDEX i2Orders ON Orders (CustomerID) INCLUDE (ItemID, Quantity);
     CREATE INDEX iItems ON Items (ItemName) INCLUDE (Price);

-We can find out each item's total sales value by joining the "Items" table and the "Orders" table and then grouping the joined result with "ItemName" (and also adding some filtering conditions):
+<a name="ex1"></a>We can find out each item's total sales value by joining the "Items" table and the "Orders" table and then grouping the joined result with "ItemName" (and also adding some filtering conditions):

     SELECT ItemName, sum(Price * Quantity) AS OrderValue FROM Items